 We have learned a lot since moving to our homestead, and still have plenty to learn.

 We went into this homesteading, off-grid adventure with a lot of fears.
 Could we make it through the winter?
 Could we live in 450 sq. ft with a child?
-Could we get rid of the majority of our belongings?

 A year of firsts